Xtreme-Studios-Inc/CodeFrameDocs/docs/commands/bundle.md

 sidebar_position: 4
 ---

-Copies the resources specified in the configuration.
-From the specified "from" path to the "to" path.
-This allows all these resources to be bundled in to one folder.
+Copies the resources defined in the configuration from the specified "from" path to the "to" path, bundling them together into a single folder.

 ## Command